-All hard copies of permanent student records are stored in a locked, fireproof vault in the Office of the Registrar or in fireproof filing cabinets in that office.
+All hard copies of permanent student records are stored in a locked, fireproof vault in the Office of the Registrar or in fireproof filing cabinets in that office or at a secure off-campus location.
 Computer tapes and a duplicate copy of the micrographic forms are also stored in the vault.